MultivetisMc/MultivetisMc-bot/README.md

 I recommended checking out the [GPL-3.0 lisence file](https://github.com/MultivetisMc/MultivetisMc-bot/blob/main/LICENSE) before using the software.If you what to help us code the software, I recommended you also checking out the [Code of conduct]() the [CONTRIBUITING.md file]() and the [PULL_REQUEST_TEMPLATE.md file]().

-## Setting up your enviremont whit docker :
+## Setting up your environnement whit docker :

 ### Comming soon...